 Step 5: Consider Using a Budgeting Tool

-Higher prices on everything from gas to groceries, plus higher interest rates, can make it harder than ever to make your credit card payments.
-That’s a signal it’s time to take a close look at your spending, perhaps with the help of one of the many online budgeting tools available.
+If you’re finding it hard to make your credit card payments, that can be a signal it’s time to take a close look at your spending, perhaps with the help of one of the many online budgeting tools available.

 Personal finance tools can help you understand just how much your cost of living has risen in recent months and make it easier to flag places you can cut back.
 Some can help to pinpoint fees you may be paying unwittingly or the automatic payments you’re making on your credit card that could get trimmed.
 Cutting these costs can then make it easier to pay off credit card debt.